 Colorful Papel Picado

 Let’s kick things off with Papel Picado!
 This traditional Mexican folk art involves cutting intricate designs into colorful tissue paper.
-I remember the first time I made one; it was like bringing a fiesta to life right at my kitchen table!
+I remember the first time I made one.
+It was like bringing a fiesta to life right at my kitchen table.
+You can find more inspiration in our Hispanic Heritage crafts for kids.

 Mini Piñatas

-Mini Piñatas are not just for parties; they’re a burst of joy in any room!
+Mini Piñatas are not just for parties.
+They are a burst of joy in any room.
 Using balloons and tissue paper, you can create these delightful decorations that remind me of the lively celebrations from my childhood.
+Check out these creative mini piñata ideas for your next DIY project.

 Frida Kahlo Inspired Art